Inflation is a phenomenon that may be difficult to grasp for some.

 While inflation can devalue money and weaken purchasing power, the phenomenon is not always bad.

 A healthy inflation—usually about two per cent—is a sign of a robust economy with continued growth.
 Moving past each government’s target inflation, however, can be bad for the economy.

-This information has been sourced from the Reserve Bank of Australia, Australian Bureau of Statistics and Investopedia.
+This information has been sourced from the Reserve Bank of Australia and Australian Bureau of Statistics.